AI-Driven Automation: Everything You Need to Know

 2. Data capability

-Traditional automation only works with structured data and fails when formats or fields deviate.
+Traditional automation: Works only with structured data; errors occur when formats deviate.

-RPA can handle semi-structured data when paired with OCR or NLP add-ons, but struggles to process unstructured data without heavy configuration.
+RPA: Handles semi-structured data using OCR or NLP add-ons, but struggles with truly unstructured data without heavy configuration.

 3. Flexibility and maintenance